fredericommleao/fredericommleao/README.md

-### Hi Fred, 22 years old from Goiânia - GO - Brazil, currently
-### studying and working in the technology field, specializing in
+### Hi Fred,currently studying and working in the technology field,
-### mobile software development.
+### specializing in mobile software development.
 All of my resume
 ### information is available on my LinkedIn.  👋

 <!--